 The need to feature a comments policy on Women’s Tennis Blog has been growing so I will take a few minutes to acquaint you with some basic principles of commenting on this website.

-Before proceeding I would like to mention that Women's Tennis Blog has attracted mostly good commentators and that I am very satisfied with the crowd here.
-We have a wonderful community of readers who exchange and add up to each others opinions.
-Most of commentators enriched my articles and made this blog more lively and engaging.
+Before proceeding I would like to mention that Women’s Tennis Blog has attracted mostly good commenters and that I am very satisfied with the crowd here.
+We have a wonderful community of readers who exchange and add up to each other’s opinions.
+Most commenters enrich our articles and make this blog more lively and engaging.

 Now let’s move to a few guidelines that can help you define the direction of your comments.